richardgourley/django-wagtail-stepbystep/README.md

 NOTE: Verbose plural names added to 'city' and 'surgery' models to correctly display the plural name of each in the admin.

-NOTE: Extra methods (doctors_list in 'Surgery' and specializations_list in 'Doctor') to display the ManyToMany and ForeignKey fields in the admin dashboard list_display.
+NOTE: Extra methods (doctors_list in 'Surgery' and specializations_list in 'Doctor') created to display the ManyToMany and ForeignKey fields in the admin dashboard list_display.

+NOTE: We have added a Wagtail field called RichTextField.
+It is similar to the Wordpress text editor.

 ```
 from django.db import models
+from wagtail.core.fields import RichTextField

 # Create your models here.
 class MedicalSpecialization(models.Model):
     name = models.CharField(max_length=255)
+    description = RichTextField(help_text='Add a short description about the specialization.
+(It will be displayed on the home page.) ')

     def __str__(self):
         return self.name